yifei0304/ubahnstation_info_dashboard/README.md

 ---

-## Possible Improvements

-- **Remove service.py** — if a future CPEE version supports custom POST headers natively, the `/route` proxy can be eliminated entirely
-- **Station search UI** — allow users to type a station name and reconfigure the workflow without editing Data Objects
-- **Occupancy display** — MVG returns `occupancy` (LOW/MEDIUM/HIGH) per departure, which could be shown as a coloured indicator on each card
-- **Multiple stations** — extend the dashboard to show departures for more than one station simultaneously
-- **Dark mode** — add a CSS toggle for use in low-light or public display environments

----

 ## About

 Built as part of the Practical Course SS26 at i17 — Lehrstuhl für Wirtschaftsinformatik und Geschäftsprozessmanagement, TUM.